I am a systems researcher with a focus on correctness, distributed systems, and security.

 My research is focused on consistent distributed systems that provide a foundation for writing correct, scalable applications.
 I work at the intersection of system design and specification, applying techniques and tools that increase confidence in the correctness of critical systems.

-On one front, I'm pushing forward the practicality of tools for verified implementations: Our team is verifying a high-performance file system that wasn't designed to be verified.
+- On one front, I'm pushing forward the practicality of tools for verified implementations: Our team is verifying a high-performance write-optimized file system that wasn't designed to be verified.

 I also study new policies and applications that distributed systems design can enable, as relevant policies are much scarcer than new mechanisms.